Old Westminsters F.C.: Amateur competitions

 At the amateur level, the club was originally very successful, winning the London Senior Cup in 1887 (joint winners), 1888, 1890, 1892 and 1893.
-The club has never won the Arthur Dunn Cup for old boy teams, twice being runners-up.
+The Old Westminsters also had a share in the 1886 win; the champion club – Ashburnham Rovers – was a short-lived collaboration between current and former pupils of the school, although it was "practically" an Old Westminster side.
+The club has never won the Arthur Dunn Cup for old boy teams, but has twice been runner-up.

 Colours

 The club originally wore pink and white, as a contrast to the school's plain pink.
 The current side wears pink shirts and black shorts.

 Ground

 During its Victorian heyday, the club played at Vincent Square, although its more prestigious friendlies and Cup ties were played at the Kennington Oval.
-The club currently plays at Bacons College Sports Ground in Rotherhithe.
+The club currently plays at Bacon's College sports ground in Rotherhithe.

 England internationals

 Several Old Westminsters were capped for England: